 What do I get for donating?

-We're not just asking for support, we're also offering extra stuff in exchange.
-In addition to a warm feeling of giving, we can send you professionally-designed eBooks containing our entire catalog of articles, or a high-quality audio book version of our Greatest Hits.
-We'll even personally sign a one-of-a-kind eBook for you if you can help us out even more.
+You'll be pleased to know that we are offering nifty stuff as rewards for donating.
+In addition to a warm feeling of giving, we can send you professionally-designed e-books containing our entire catalog of articles, or a high-quality audio book version of our Greatest Hits.

 If there's something else we can offer to make donating worth your time, let us know.
 We're not some faceless corporation with a customer service department...our contact page just sends an email to Alan.
 If your message requires a reply it'll be from him.